-#1 Updated by Alister Hood about 4 years ago
+#1 Updated by Alister Hood almost 5 years ago

 Incidentally, the v.to.rast algorithm has an option "Name of column used as raster category labels", which only accepts columns with numeric data, when it should accept string data.
 This is an easy to fix error, but I don't think the option is actually useful.
 Currently the labels don't make it back into QGIS with the output layer (this could be achieved e.g. if the r.category.trim module could be run before bringing the outputs back from grass, but there is also a grass ticket about writing the labels to the .aux.xml file).

-#2 Updated by Alister Hood about 4 years ago
+#2 Updated by Alister Hood almost 5 years ago

 I see in the GRASS wx gui that there is an option for the name of the Key column (under Gui Settings>Attributes>Create table).